jupyter-book/mystmd/docs/index.md

 - Math & equations, with cross-references
 - Common roles and directives that constitute "Core MyST"

-## Design Coices and Related Packages
+## Design Choices and Related Packages

 The `mystjs` package currently uses `markdown-it` for parsing markdown.
 This includes packages that are elsewhere in the executablebooks community including: